Uninsured Motorist Insurance

 According to the Association for Safe International Road Travel, 37,000 deaths are caused annually because of road accidents in the United States.
 An additional 2.3 million people are injured or disabled.
 Each year, over 1,600 children who are aged under the age of 15 die because of road accidents.
 Young drivers aged between the age of 16 – 20 cause accidents and annually kill over 8,000 people.

 With these statistics in mind, you should consider taking an uninsured or underinsured motor insurance coverage.
 Talk to your motor insurance provider if they offer these options and see if they can help.

 Uninsured and underinsured motorist coverage (or UIM or UM) gives you the much needed peace of mind while you are on the road that you are protected from the unexpected.
 The downside of lacking uninsured or underinsured motor vehicle coverage is that in case of an accident, you will have to pay for your own medical expenses and also for any car repairs.

-This can be significant even if you are riding a motorcyle that is valuable.
-In this case you can contact our motorcycle accident lawyers 7 days a week for a Free consultation.
+This can be significant even if you are riding a motorcycle that is valuable.
+In this case you can contact our motorcycle accident lawyers 7 days a week for a free consultation.
 In rare cases a truck driver might not have the proper insurance to drive their truck, in which case you will want to contact our commercial truck accident attorneys.